Download the Guide as PDF

 After one month, the employee starts to receive sickness benefits from his or her health insurance fund amounting to 60% of his or her usual earnings.

-Employees and employers in Belgium are subject to the following tax and social security contribution rates (as of 2021):
+Employees and employers in Belgium are subject to the following tax and social security contribution rates (last review February 2023):

 25% corporate tax rate